pradumnnec/fogflow/doc/en/source/FogFlowGuide1.md

 # Author: <the author>
 ```
-*Rationale*: to have an homogenous copyright header for all files.
+*Rationale*: to have a homogenous copyright header for all files.

-*How to check*": manually
+*How to check*: manually

 #### M3 (Function header)